 What are falafels made from?

-If you’re wondering whether these delicious fried balls of flavour are good for you, let us break it down.
+If you’re wondering whether these delicious falafel balls are good for you, let us break it down.

-When falafels are fried (as in the traditional cooking method) they will have a higher fat content, but if you’re making them at home you can reduce this by choosing to bake them instead.
+When falafels are fried (as in the traditional cooking method) they will have a higher fat content, but you can reduce this by choosing to bake them instead.

 The exact origin of the falafel is unknown and open to debate.
 One theory is the dish was invented in Egypt using fava beans, with the recipe then exported to other areas across the Middle East.